26 Selecting a sustainable horizontal discretization

 The variety of numerical methods for the discretization of the governing equations is large, as is the effort involved in implementing such a discretization up to operational applicability.
 Therefore, it is important to make a good decision about the basic structure of the dynamic core to be formulated in part VII before proceeding with further development and programming.

-The CFL criterion is
+The CFL criterion reads

 \[ \begin{align} \Delta t \leq \frac{\Delta r_\text{min}}{c_\text{max}}, \end{align} \]